cyclosproject/ng-swagger-gen/README.md

 ## Using a configuration file
 On regular usage it is recommended to use a configuration file instead of passing command-line arguments to `ng-swagger-gen`.
-The configuration file name is `ng-swagger-gen.json`, and should be placed on the root folder of your NodeJS project.
+The default configuration file name is `ng-swagger-gen.json`, and should be placed on the root folder of your NodeJS project.
 Besides allowing to omit the command-line arguments, using a the configuration file allows a greater degree of control over the generation.

-An accompanying JSON schema is also available, so the configuration file can be validated, and the IDE can autocomplete the file.
+An accompanying JSON schema is also available, so the configuration file can be validated, and IDEs can autocomplete the file.
 If you have installed and saved the `ng-swagger-gen` module in your node project, you can use a local copy of the JSON schema on `./node_modules/ng-swagger-gen/ng-swagger-gen-schema.json`.
 It is also possible to use the online version at